ClockworkDev/Spritesheet.js/README.md

   Frames will be able to play sound files, allowing to integrate animations and sound effects
   - **Several optimizations**:
   For example, the library doesn't take into account which objects are actually in the screen area, so it renders everything.
 That should be fixed.
+  - **Spritesheet viewer**:
+  A small utitlity to view the animations, to allow to write and test spritesheets as easy and fast as possible.

 These feaures are being considered:
   - **Cutscenes**: